csquared/heartbeat-monitor/README.md

 ### GET '/status'

 Requires shared-secret over HTTPS Basic Auth.
-(Better than nothing!)
-Sets 'heartbeat' key in Redis with expiry of `HEARTBEAT_DELAY` Returns Request body of `red` or `green` for easy machine parsing.
+Sets 'heartbeat' key in Redis with expiry of `HEARTBEAT_DELAY` Returns request body of `red` or `green` for easy machine parsing.

-You can simulate red by setting the `FIREDRILL` env variable.
+You can simulate red by setting the `FIREDRILL` ENV variable.

 ### (deprecated) POST '/heartbeat'

-You can assume a heartbeat when the GETs come in - this is just duplicated effort that only made sense when we had to connect to a different endpoint.
+Because we can assume a heartbeat when the GETs come in to `/status` this is just duplicated effort that only made sense when we had to connect to a different endpoint.

 ## Tests